 Here are some of the basic steps for how the money tracker spreadsheet works:

-Step 1: Personalize the sheet with your name and income categories.
+Step 1: Personalize the sheet with your bill names, spending categories, and income types.

 After you’ve personalized the income types and the names of your monthly bills, you’re ready to start using the money tracker spreadsheet!